scratch-bug/scratch_fuzzilli/README.md

 ## Disclaimer

 This is not an officially supported Google product.

-Made by BOB 14th Scratch BugBug!
+Customized by BOB 14th Scratch BugBug!
 Team.